Formal garden design – 8 ideas for gardens of all sizes

 'The layout of a formal garden design should be approached mindfully and take inspiration from the local vernacular, the aspect and site conditions and, of course, what is the desired effect and the maintenance levels preferred,' advises Tina James, head of garden design at Preston Bissett Nurseries

-Although they are often very controlled in their design, a formal garden design still needs to fulfil your needs – the purpose of the garden should not be lost.
+Although they are often very controlled in their design, a formal garden design still needs to fulfil your needs – unlike the more relaxed approach of lived-in gardens, the purpose of a formal garden should not be lost.

 'Pathways still need to be wide enough; seating areas will still need to be designed with proportions that feel comfortable; and the sense of place of the garden is to be encouraged.
 The gardens themselves may have a strong sense of identity, but they still needs to reflect the locality and sense of uniqueness of the house, through the sympathetic use of planting, materials or references to the wider landscape,' explains garden designer Eliza Gray.